Privacy Policy

 3.9.)
 Right to restriction of processing

-If you dispute the accuracy of your personal data stored by us, we usually need time to check this.
+• If you dispute the accuracy of your personal data stored by us, we usually need time to check this.
 For the duration of the check, you have the right to request that the processing of your personal data be restricted.

-If the processing of your personal data was/is unlawful, you can request the restriction of data processing instead of deletion.
+• If the processing of your personal data was/is unlawful, you can request the restriction of data processing instead of deletion.

-If we no longer need your personal data, but you require it to exercise, defend or assert legal claims, you have the right to request that the processing of your personal data be restricted instead of deleted.
+• If we no longer need your personal data, but you require it to exercise, defend or assert legal claims, you have the right to request that the processing of your personal data be restricted instead of deleted.

-If you have lodged an objection in accordance with Art.
+• If you have lodged an objection in accordance with Art.
 21 Para.
 1 GDPR, a balance must be struck between your interests and ours.
 As long as it is not yet clear whose interests prevail, you have the right to request that the processing of your personal data be restricted.

 If you have restricted the processing of your personal data, these data may – with the exception of storage – only be processed with your consent or for the establishment, exercise or defence of legal claims or to protect the rights of another natural or legal person or for reasons of important public interest of the European Union or a Member State.

-4. Data collection on this website
+4. Data Collection on this Website

 4.1.)
 Cookies

 Our websites use so-called “cookies”.
 Cookies are small text files and do not cause any damage to your device.
 They are either stored temporarily for the duration of a session (session cookies) or permanently (permanent cookies) on your device.
-Session cookies are automatically deleted at the end of your visit.
-Permanent cookies remain stored on your device until you delete them yourself or they are automatically deleted by your web browser.

-Cookies that are required to carry out the electronic communication process (necessary cookies) or to provide certain functions you have requested (functional cookies, e.g. for the shopping cart function) or to optimize the website (e.g. cookies to measure the web audience) are stored on the basis of Art.
+Many cookies are technically necessary because certain website functions would not work without them.
+Other cookies are used to evaluate user behavior or to display advertising.
+Cookies that are required for the electronic communication process or to provide certain functions you have requested or to optimize the website are stored on the basis of Art.
 6 Paragraph 1 Letter f of GDPR, unless another legal basis is specified.
 The website operator has a legitimate interest in storing cookies to ensure technically error-free and optimized provision of its services.
 If consent to the storage of cookies has been requested, the cookies in question will be stored exclusively on the basis of this consent (Art.
 6 Paragraph 1 Letter a of GDPR); consent can be revoked at any time.
+You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general and activate the automatic deletion of cookies when closing the browser.
+If cookies are deactivated, the functionality of this website may be restricted.

 4.2.)
 Cookie consent with Borlabs Cookie